Clayton Bartolo

-He continues to serve in parliament as an independent MP.

 Scandals and resignation

 An investigation by Standards Commissioner Joseph Azzopardi found that Bartolo, together with fellow Minister Clint Camilleri, breached the ministerial code of ethics through a consultancy contract they gave Amanda Muscat, at the time, Bartolo’s girlfriend and personal secretary.

 Commissioner Azzopardi found that following the start of the extramarital relationship between Bartolo and Amanda Muscat in 2020 – then his private secretary – the latter was promoted to a much higher grade as policy consultant, a position for which she was not qualified for.
 It was found that despite her supposed move to the Gozo ministry, Muscat never worked at Clint Camilleri’s Ministry and never wrote a single consultancy report for which she was supposedly hired.
 Instead, the Commissioner found that Muscat continued to work at Clayton Bartolo’s ministry as his private secretary but received her salary from the Gozo ministry.

 Bartolo, considered a close ally of Prime Minister Robert Abela, initially refused to resign.
 Prime Minister Abela, having personally terminated Muscat's contract in 2021, initially insinuated that he wouldn't ask for Bartolo's resignation, instead deferring the decision to the bi-partisan parliamentary standards committee.
 Nevertheless, after a second scandal emerged where Muscat was alleged to have received a €50,000 kickback for a Malta Tourism Authority deal, Prime Minister Robert Abela forced Clayton Bartolo to resign on 26 November 2024.
 Furthermore, Abela expelled Bartolo from the Labour parliamentary group.